Kingxukai/linux/Documentation/networking/devlink/index.rst

    - ``devlink_linecard_nested_dl_set()`` - called to setup linecard ->
      nested devlink relationship.

-The nested devlink info is exposed to the userspace over object-specific attributes of devlink netlink.
+The nested devlink info is exposed to the woke userspace over object-specific attributes of devlink netlink.

 Interface documentation